-Large vertical scale unstable waves do not develop in these calculations.
-This differs from the buoyancy-forced frontal calculations of Haine and Marshall (1998), Yoshikawa et al. (2001), and Fox-Kemper et al. (2007), in which baroclinic instabilities grow to dominate the solutions after a few days.
+Large vertical-scale unstable waves do not develop in these calculations.
+This differs from the buoyancyforced frontal calculations of Haine and Marshall (1998), Yoshikawa et al. (2001), and Fox-Kemper et al. (2008), in which baroclinic instabilities grow to dominate the solutions after a few days.
 There are two important differences between the present calculations and these previous studies.
-Their fronts were not located on a boundary but were instead in the middle of a wide, periodic channel.
-The boundaries in the present model suppress baroclinic instability and maintain a strong, well defined current.
-While baroclinic instability is often present in separated western boundary currents and open ocean fronts, boundary trapped currents are generally more stable.
+Their fronts were not located on a boundary but were instead in the middle of a wide periodic channel.
 The current and stratification in the present calculations are specified at the inflow boundary.
-This also acts to suppress baroclinic instability since the unperturbed, stratified inflow condition is continually advected through the domain.
+This acts to suppress baroclinic instability because the unperturbed, stratified inflow condition is continually advected through the domain.
 In this sense, along-channel distance in the present model may be thought of as time in the periodic channel models.
-Boundary currents in the real ocean are generally more stable than are open ocean fronts, so the behavior in the absence of baroclinic instability is of general interest and provides a useful complement to the previous open ocean studies.
+The boundaries in the present model also tend to suppress baroclinic instability and maintain a strong, welldefined current.
+While baroclinic instability is often present in separated western boundary currents and open ocean fronts, boundary-trapped currents are generally more stable.
+This is supported by linear stability theory for flow in a channel (Phillips 1954) and by generally lower values of eddy kinetic energy in altimeter data and high-resolution models for boundary currents near the coast compared to separated boundary currents (e.g., Brachet et al. 2004).
+Bottom topography near the coasts (not considered here) will also have a stabilizing influence on the boundary current.
+Thus, the behavior of strong fronts in the absence of baroclinic instability is of general interest and provides a useful complement to the previous open ocean studies.